Return to work (RTW) after sickness absence

 Return to work (RTW) discussions

 Return to work discussions (or 'interviews') offer the opportunity to discuss with the employee their sickness absence from work, and any issues and/or concerns related to it.
 The discussion should be based on the information provided on the Sickness Absence Record form(s) or the Fit Note (statement of fitness for work) issued by the doctor.
-Any support needs or work adjustments that aid the return to work can also be addressed (see 'phased return to work' guidance).
+Any support needs or work adjustments that aid the return to work can also be addressed.
 Key information should be recorded using the sickness absence record pro-forma (found on the right-hand side).